Private (Alternative) Loan Information

 You have the right to choose to borrow your loan from any lender who participates in the program under which you are eligible to borrow.

 Note to Previous Borrowers: Federal regulations now require the completion of a series of additional disclosures, including a Self-Certification form for all private (alternative) education loans.
 Student borrowers are required to obtain the form, and the information needed to complete it, from their institution, sign the form and submit it to their lender.
 The private (alternative) loan application and disbursement process will not be completed until the signed Self-Certification form has been received by the lender.

 These additional disclosure requirements will lengthen the amount of time it will take to complete the process to borrow a private (alternative) loan.
 We suggest that students begin the process in June to ensure that their University fee bill is paid in a timely manner.
+Undergraduate fee bills are due August 1 and Graduate fee bills are due the first day of school.
 Please keep in mind that due to these new requirements, your private (alternative) loan disbursement may be delayed as required by this new law.